DmitrySerg/data-wondering/dark-forest-game-theory/dark-forest-game-theory.md

 So should we all just be friends and send greetings left and right?
 Well, not so fast.

 ## Weak and Strong civilizations

+> “do you know what the greatest expression of regard for a race or civilization is?”
+“No, what?”
+“Annihilation.
+That’s the highest respect a civilization can receive.
+They would only feel threatened by a civilization they truly respect.”
+> ― Liu Cixin, The Dark Forest

 <p align="center">
 <img src="images/neat_part.png" alt="drawing" style="width:300px;"/>